Once you’ve answered all of your questions using the FAQ below, complete your LifeServe QuickPass and save time while you save lives!

-No, LifeServe QuickPass does not determine your eligibility to donate; that will be done at the time of your donation.
+No, LifeServe QuickPass does not determine your eligibility to donate; QuickPass is one component that may or may not impact your eligibility depending on how you have answered certain questions.
+Determination of your eligibility will be done at the time of your donation.

 A LifeServe QuickPass is not the same as an appointment to donate.
 If you would like to schedule an appointment either at a blood drive or donor center, please schedule online, call us at 800.287.4903 or text LIFESERVE to 999-777.

 You’ll need high-speed internet access.
 You can access LifeServe QuickPass from your phone, tablet or computer.
 A high quality laser printer and paper are also recommended.
 Some ink jet printers may not provide a high enough quality barcode for the scanners to read.

 - LifeServe QuickPass has been shown to work with Internet Explorer, Google Chrome, Firefox and Safari.

 - LifeServe QuickPass is compatible with Windows and Mac OS X.

 - LifeServe QuickPass has been shown to work on Windows computers running Windows XP, Windows 7, Windows 8 and Windows 10.

 - LifeServe QuickPass is supported on Android or Apple iOS mobile devices.